 Mamshit National Park is located near Dimona.
-Here is a map of the area:

-Plan of Mamshit National Park:
+Map of Mamshit National Park:

 Note: the presented map ruler in the legend denotes 10 meters.
 Also, you can click on the map to enlarge it.